MeetJani0/MeetJani0/README.md

 ```

-This philosophy shows up in every project below.
+This philosophy also shapes the services and systems I showcase on my portfolio.

 ---